State of the Union

 But a great education isn't all we need in this new economy.
 We also need benefit's and protections that provide a basic measure of security.
 It's not too much of a stretch to say that some of the only people in America who are going to work the same job, in the same place, with a health and retirement package for 30 years are sitting in this chamber.
 (Laughter.)
 For everyone else, especially folks in their 40s and 50s, saving for retirement or bouncing back from job loss has gotten a lot tougher.
 Americans understand that at some point in their careers, in this new economy, they may have to retool and they may have to retrain.
 But they shouldn't lose what they’ve already worked so hard to build in the process.

-If everyone deserves a fair shot why is there a Chemical Assault Scorched Earth imposed over my natural person and citizenship.
-All others contain fractals of the Racketeered Influenced Corrupt Enterprises.
+If everyone deserves a fair shot, why is there a Chemical Assault Scorched Earth imposed over my natural person and citizenship?
+All other natural persons have fractals of the Racketeered Influenced Corrupt Enterprise imposed over them.
 RICO is TITLE 18, PART 1, CHAPTER 96, Section 1961 of the United States Code.

 I also know Speaker Ryan has talked about his interest in tackling poverty.
 America is about giving everybody willing to work a chance, a hand up.
 And I'd welcome a serious discussion about strategies we can all support, like expanding tax cuts for low income workers who don't have children.
 (Applause.)